 Central Park is high on the must-see list of many tourists to New York, but many visitors often underestimate the scale of the place.
 The park covers 843 acres, which includes 250 acres of lawn and a host of interesting areas, buildings, landmarks.
 This is one of the largest city parks in the world and it is not a place that you can simply stroll through in an afternoon.
 There are 58 miles of paths winding through the fields and areas and they intersect with 36 bridges and arches.
 It is is a maze of photographic opportunities that is far too vast and complex to cover by foot.
 One of the best ways to get around is with one of the Central Park Pedicab Tours.

 Central Park Pedicab Tours cover a range of locations and important landmarks.

-Pedicabs are available in tours of different lengths.
+Pedicabs are available on tours of different lengths.
 Visitors that have an hour to kill can head out for a quick tour of some of the key landmarks within boundaries the park.
 This includes Cherry Hill, Bow Bridge, Sheep Meadow and Strawberry Fields.
 This is a great way to enjoy the landscape of the park itself – with all the bodies of water, open fields and play areas – and there is plenty of local, cultural history to explore.
-Strawberry Fields has become something of shrine to John Lennon and Cherry Hill is home to a striking 14 foot fountain.
+Strawberry Fields has become something of a shrine to John Lennon and Cherry Hill is home to a striking 14-foot fountain.

 Central Park Pedicab Tours may seem like the alternative way of getting around, but they are also the most logical.